 While income tax applies to all types of income, self-employment tax is only levied on net earnings from self-employment.
 To manage these taxes, self-employed individuals must calculate and pay both separately.
 However, there is a silver lining: you can deduct half of your self-employment tax from your income tax, which helps reduce your overall tax liability.

-The self-employment tax rate is straightforward.
-As of 2024 and continuing into 2025, the total rate is 15.3%, covering both Social Security and Medicare taxes.
-Specifically, 12.4% is for Social Security, while 2.9% goes towards Medicare.
+The self-employment tax rate remains consistent at 15.3% for 2026, covering both Social Security and Medicare taxes.
+Specifically, 12.4% is allocated for Social Security, and 2.9% goes towards Medicare.

-For Social Security, there is a cap on taxable income.
-In 2025, the first $176,100 of earnings will be taxed at 12.4%.
-Any income exceeding this threshold is exempt from additional Social Security tax, though the Medicare tax continues to apply without any income limit.
+For Social Security, the taxable income cap has increased for 2026.
+The first $182,100 of earnings will be subject to the 12.4% Social Security tax.
+Earnings above this threshold are exempt from additional Social Security tax, though the Medicare tax continues to apply without limit.

-Higher earners will find a larger portion of their income subject to Medicare taxes, with an additional 0.9% Medicare tax applying to income over $200,000 for single filers and $250,000 for married couples filing jointly.
+Higher earners will also be subject to an additional 0.9% Medicare tax on income exceeding $200,000 for single filers and $250,000 for married couples filing jointly.

-Knowing these rates and thresholds is essential for accurate tax planning and setting aside the correct amount to cover your tax liabilities.
+Understanding these updated rates and thresholds is essential for accurate tax planning and ensuring you set aside the appropriate amount to cover your tax liabilities in 2026.

 Calculating Your Self-Employment Tax